woronmene/lendsqr-fe-test/README.md

 3.)
-The project has a couple of components listed below:
+Some of the project are components listed below:

 - Button